Searches for CE{\nu}NS and Physics beyond the Standard Model using Skipper-CCDs at CONNIE: Introduction

 The coherent scattering interaction can also be used to measure the weak mixing angle at low energies~\cite{Canas:2018rng, Fernandez-Moroni:2020yyl, Cadeddu:2021ijh}.
 It can provide important information on nuclear structure by measuring the weak form factor, which depends on the neutron density distribution and can be used to measure the neutron radius and the neutron skin~\cite{Hoferichter:2020osn}.
 The process is also relevant to supernova energy transport and stellar collapse~\cite{Freedman:1977xn, Janka:2017vlw} and direct dark matter detection where it is a limiting background~\cite{Monroe:2007xp, Gutlein:2010tq}.
-In terms of potential applications, in recent years the possibility to apply coherent scattering in non-invasive nuclear reactor and non-proliferation monitoring using neutrinos has been investigated~\cite{Bowen:2020unj, Cogswell:2021qlq}.
+In terms of potential applications, in recent years the possibility to apply coherent scattering in noninvasive nuclear reactor and nonproliferation monitoring using neutrinos has been investigated~\cite{Bowen:2020unj, Cogswell:2021qlq}.

 The recent intense developments in coherent scattering phenomenology and searches for physics beyond the SM have been accompanied closely by rich and varied experimental programmes.
-Detecting coherent elastic neutrino-nucleus scattering is very challenging due to the low neutrino energies involved, $E_{\nu}\lesssim 50$~MeV, and the even lower energies of the resulting nuclear recoils.
-Furthermore, only a fraction of these recoil energies generate a measurable signal such as ionisation, which is reflected in the quenching factors that measure ionisation efficiency as a function of nuclear recoil energy.
+Detecting CE$\nu$NS is very challenging due to the low neutrino energies involved, $E_{\nu}\lesssim 50$~MeV, and the even lower nuclear recoil energies, typically in the range of tens of eV to few keV.
+Only about 10\% of the recoil energy contributes to measurable signals such as ionisation, which is reflected in the quenching factors that quantify the ionisation efficiency.
 Therefore the experimental efforts have focused on achieving ever lower energy thresholds and lower background rates, while striving to maximise the detector mass and neutrino flux available.

 On the one hand, in terms of the experiments using stopped-pion neutrino sources, the COHERENT collaboration is taking data and preparing new detectors~\cite{CCM:2021leg}, while new CE$\nu$NS experiments are also being planned for the European Spallation Source~\cite{Baxter:2019mcx}.
 On the other hand, several current and future experiments are using nuclear reactors as a high-flux neutrino source with the aim of detecting CE$\nu$NS.
 The reactor experiments employ a variety of different detection technologies: high-purity germanium crystal detectors in the CONUS~\cite{CONUS:2020skt}, nuGEN~\cite{nGeN:2022uje}, NCC-1701~\cite{Colaresi:2021kus} and TEXONO~\cite{TEXONO:2018nir} experiments, liquid noble gas detectors in RED-100~\cite{Akimov:2022xvr}, scintillating crystals in NEON~\cite{NEON:2022hbk}, cryogenic bolometers and solid-state detectors in MINER~\cite{MINER:2016igy}, NUCLEUS~\cite{NUCLEUS:2019igx} and RICOCHET~\cite{Ricochet:2023yek}, and silicon CCDs (charge coupled devices) in CONNIE and Atucha-II~\cite{atucha2}.